Dumb Things In Yellowstone Everyone Ignores

 What happened to the bomb on the plane?

 The planted bomb didn't just disappear because the Becks were killed.
 It was rigged to a timer.
 Wouldn't it still go off?
-Alas, the loose threads of this glaring plot hole have been left dangling in the wind.
-Fans have taken to social media to wonder about the bomb and speculate about the subplot's reemergence in each subsequent season.
+Alas, the loose threads of this glaring plot hole were left dangling in the wind.
+Fans took to social media to wonder about the bomb and speculate about the subplot's reemergence in each subsequent season.
 In a "Yellowstone" Season 4 Reddit thread, u/MountainGOM asked, "Kayce put a bomb in the Becks plane.
 It looked like an altimeter set bomb.
 Will it come back into play?"

 Monica's in full-blown contractions when she drives to the hospital